johnowl/Joomiz.Blog/README.md

 ##Specifications

-- As an author I can view posts
+- As an author I can view posts.
-- As an author I can publish a post
+- As an author I can publish a post.
-- As an author I can associate a post in one or more categories
+- As an author I can associate a post in one or more categories.
-- As an author I can save a post draft
+- As an author I can save a post draft.
-- As an author I can edit a post
+- As an author I can edit a post.
-- As an author I can delete a post
+- As an author I can delete a post.
-- As an author I can view comments by status
+- As an author I can view comments by status.
-- As an author I can approve a comment
+- As an author I can approve a comment.
-- As an author I can reject a comment
+- As an author I can reject a comment.
-- As an author I can delete a comment
+- As an author I can delete a comment.
-- As an author I can add a category
+- As an author I can add a category.
-- As an author I can edit a category
+- As an author I can edit a category.
-- As an author I can delete a category
+- As an author I can delete a category.
-- As an author I can add new authors
+- As an author I can add new authors.
-- As an author I can delete an author
+- As an author I can delete an author.
-- As a reader I can view posts
+- As a reader I can view posts.
-- As a reader I can add comments
+- As a reader I can add comments.
-- As a reader I can filter posts by category
+- As a reader I can filter posts by category.

 ##Rules